NullFTC/profiler/README.md

 }
 ```

+---

-📊 Using the Exported Data
+## 📊 Using the Exported Data

-Once Profiler has exported your data to a CSV, you can use our pre-built visualization to figure out what is taking up the most time in your loops!
-Hope you find this useful :)
+Once Profiler has exported your data to a CSV, you can use our pre-built visualization to see exactly what’s taking up the most time in your loops!

+Check it out here: [Profiler Visualizer](https://insights.nullftc.dev/) – it makes spotting bottlenecks super easy.
+Hope you find it useful! 🙂